lich4/ChargeLimiter/Readme.md

 ChargeLimiter(CL) is inspired by MacOS version AlDente, used to prevent iDevice from getting overcharged, which will cause damage to the battery.

 Support Rootful Jailbreak(???-arm.deb)/Rootless Jailbreak(???-arm64.deb)/TrollStore(???.ipa).
-Currently support iOS12-17.(Notice: For TrollStore, Please uninstall older version CL before installing a newer one)
+Currently support iOS12-16.6.(Notice: For TrollStore, Please uninstall older version CL before installing a newer one)

 Tested on iPhone6/7+iOS12/13 Checkra1n/Unc0ver/Odyssey; iPhone7/X/11+iOS15/16 Palera1n/Dopamine/TrollStore.

+Due to the lack of devices with iOS17.0 to test with, CL v1.4.1+ will not fully support iOS17.0.

 ## Questions

 Why should I use CL?
 * iDevice always connected to an adaptor
 * iDevice always charged overnight
-* Want to control the temparature during charging
+* Want to control the temperature during charging

 Does CL consume more power?
 * Insensitive for most users.
 App UI and float window may consume a little power if frequancy is 1sec. if you feel the capacity dropping fast, try to set the update frequency to 1min.